cd365/hey/README.md

 	// Custom SQL statement comments.
 	mod.Comment("The first update statement")

-	// Don't forget to set the conditional filter when executing the update statement. where := way.F().Equal("id", 1)
+	// Remember to set the conditional filter when executing the update statement. where := way.F().Equal("id", 1)
 	where.Clean().Equal("id", 2)
 	mod.Where(func(f hey.Filter) { f.Use(where) })